 How the dogs are used

 Another main difference when discussing the Alaskan Husky vs. Siberian Husky matter is how the dogs are used.
-The Siberian Husky is a very domesticated pet nowadays, and it’s among the most popular dog breeds around the world.
+The Siberian Husky is a domesticated pet, and it’s among the most popular dog breeds around the world.
 They are social, affectionate, and friendly, making them ideal for training to higher levels despite being quite stubborn.
 Most Siberian Huskies are family pets and not sled dogs.

 Alaskan Husky vs. Siberian Husky: Size and appearance